Documentation

 OperationSnapshot behavior

-Regular row delete (selecting rows and pressing Delete)A full snapshot is always saved automatically.
-Every deleted row is stored as JSON in the audit log — no user action needed.
+Row delete in the gridA full snapshot is always saved.
+Every deleted row is stored as JSON in the audit log, with no action from you

-When the checkbox is enabled for purge or entity delete, all rows are captured as a JSON array in the Details column of the AuditLog table before deletion.
-For entities with more than 10,000 rows, a warning is shown that saving the snapshot may take a moment.
+When the checkbox is ticked, all rows are captured as a JSON array in the Details column of the AuditLog table before anything is deleted.
+Above 10,000 rows a note warns that this takes a moment.

 -- Extract deleted rows as JSON